-Being finite creatures living a temporal existence, it is very easy to become shortsighted living and loving for the now.
+Since we are finite creatures living a temporal existence, it is very easy to become shortsighted, living and loving for the now.
 Everything we see and touch seems so real.
 All of our earthly human needs and wants seem so pressing and necessary.
 The glittering of the gold around us that we have been enabled to enjoy distracts us.
 Our focus is very naturally short term.
-Sadly, we are shortsighted people.
+Sadly, we tend to be shortsighted people.

 To daily lose this life for Jesus sake is to gain our real lives with Father God into eternity.
 We cannot allow ourselves to be fooled.
 Christ is Life – forever.

 I’m just passing through.

 My treasures are laid up